supershaneski/openai-whisper/README.md

 This is a sample webapp implementation of [OpenAI Whisper](https://openai.com/blog/whisper/), an automatic speech recognition (ASR) system, using [Next.JS](https://nextjs.org/).

-It records audio continuously for some time interval, uploads the audio data to the server for transcribing/translating then sends back the result to the front end.
+It records audio data automatically and uploads the audio data to the server for transcribing/translating then sends back the result to the front end.
 It is also possible to playback the recorded audio to verify the output.

 If you are looking for voice-chat app using `Whisper`, please check [openai-whisper-talk](https://github.com/supershaneski/openai-whisper-talk/).

+For `Nuxt.js` version, please check [openai-chatterbox](https://github.com/supershaneski/openai-chatterbox/).

 # Motivation